AcademySoftwareFoundation/tac/process/start_project.md

 *   Overview of the project and its purpose
     *  If a project is new, it’s often helpful to share the vision for the project, the anticipated structure, and benefits.
     *  If the project is an existing open-source project proposed to join ASWF, it is often helpful to schedule a project walkthrough for the community to understand better the project, including the architecture, structure, and how to get started using the project.
 This often helps review progress more efficiently.
-*   How does this submission support the ASWF Mission and Vision Statements?
+*   How does this submission support the [Academy Software Foundation Mission and Vision statements](https://www.aswf.io/about/)?
 *   Does the project have any users?
     *   How do you plan to attract users if accepted?
 *   How many committers will you have upfront, and from which companies?
     *   How do you plan to attract committers and contributors if accepted?
-*   Architecture (functional / non-functional aspects), design, feature overview
 *   Demo and/or walk-through of the project

 Key things to keep in mind for project proposals to the TAC:

 - The TAC may consider the project for approval at the proposed stage during the meeting it is presented at, provided a quorum of TAC voting members are present.
 If there is no quorum of TAC voting members present or if the TAC is not ready to consider the project for approval during the meeting, the TAC will either:
   - Conduct a vote to approve the project via email, or
-  - Continue the discussion via email or during a future TAC meeting.
+  - Continue the discussion via email or Slack, or during a future TAC meeting.
 - Projects accepted at the [Incubation Stage](lifecycle#incubation-stage) are generally mature, stable projects that have existed for many years.
 Projects that are newly forming or incomplete should propose to join at the [Sandbox Stage](/lifecycle#sandbox-stage).
 - It's rare to see a project accepted at the [Adopted Stage](lifecycle#adopted-stage), as even incoming projects that have existed for years require a fair amount of governance and operations changes as they come into the Academy Software Foundation; those projects tend to come in at the Incubation level and move to Adopted within a year.
 - The TAC may ask for the project to go back and address specific questions and/or concerns and then re-propose the project.
-Any project that the TAC has not approved, or any project that is not renewed by the TAC, can only re-propose the project with the approval of the TAC.
+Any project that the TAC has not approved, or any project that the TAC does not renew, can only re-propose the project with the approval of the TAC.